GoogleCloudPlatform/compute-image-tools/docs/daisy-reusing-workflows.md

 ### SubWorkflow

 `SubWorkflow` runs the subworkflow specified as one step.
 Subworkflows do not have access to their parent's resources.
+This means that any workflow can be used as a subworkflow without fear of resource name collisions.
 Additionally, the subworkflow inherits its parent's `Project`, `Zone`, `GCSPath`, and `OAuthPath` fields.
-Even if these values are set in the subworkflow, they will be overwritten by the parent's values.
+Even if these fields are set in the subworkflow, they will be overwritten with the parent's values.

 Unlike `IncludeWorkflow`, which is considered complete as soon as the included workflow has been read and its steps scheduled, `SubWorkflow` treats the entire